aimagelab/GramSR/README.md

 ### 2) Models & weights
 - Stable Diffusion 2.1 weights (required): download the Stable Diffusion 2.1 model weights and provide their folder path as `--pretrained_model_path` when running the scripts.
 - The DINO embedder in the code defaults to the HF model id `facebook/dinov3-vitb16-pretrain-lvd1689m` and will be downloaded automatically if not present in the local cache.
-- LoRA adapters and other checkpoints are read from the  `weights/checkpoints` directory in the repo; filenames in use by the code follow the pattern used in `weights/checkpoints` (e.g. `adapter_53001.pth`, `model_12501.pkl`).
+- LoRA adapters and other checkpoints are read from the  `weights/checkpoints` directory in the repo.
 The files `adapter_53001.pth` and `lora_weights_dino_53001.safetensors` are already included in the repository.
 However, `model_12501.pkl` is not hosted on GitHub because it exceeds the file size limit (25 MB).
 It must be downloaded separately from the provided external link: [model_12501.pkl](https://drive.google.com/file/d/16oWlbvj6Qt8Cps2kTcpWEvj020AemREh/view?usp=sharing).
 Once downloaded, place the file into: `weights/checkpoints/`.
-Make sure to save any checkpoints obtained from the provided link into `weights/checkpoints/` so that the code can locate and load them correctly.